Economics of the Health Workforce 2013

 Sponsored by Health Workforce Australia

-This is to be held adjacent to the IHEA World Congress in Sydney in July 2013.
+The Economics of the Health Workforce Conference was held adjacent to the IHEA World Congress in Sydney in July 2013.

 What is the conference about?